NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 * **RunScope** : Defines the `archetypes`, `locations`, and `rulesets`.
   - Multiple `archetypes` can be defined for the HTAP runs, and each `*.h2K` file is separated by a comma (,).
 Each `archetypes` file must be located in the `archetype-dir`.
 These archetypes are not the same as `Opt-Archetype` tags, these are the HOT2000 files, `*.h2k`.
   - The `locations` parameter defines the weather location used for each HTAP run.
 These `locations` correspond to the municipal location defined in HOT2000 weather file, and are the same values as `Opt-Location`.
 Multiple locations can be defined, and each is comma-separated in the list.
-  - Setting `locations = NA` will cause the archetype to be run with whatever weather location was defined in the original `*.h2k` file.
+  - Setting `locations = NA` will cause the archetype to be run with whatever weather location was defined in the original `*.h2k` archetype file.
   - The `rulesets` parameter `as-found` will cause HTAP to run the `archetypes` for `locations` with no other upgrades. `rulesets` are defined as a set of upgrades to satisfy and a particular performance target: national building code energy requirements, EnergyStar targets, etc. `rulesets` are a functionality that is currently under develepment, and should be used with caution.
 Multiple rulesets can be defined, and each is comma-separated in the list.

-* **Upgrades** : Defines options to be investigated i mesh mode during the HTAP run.
+* **Upgrades** : Defines options to be investigated in mesh mode during the HTAP run.
    - If the `rulesets` tag is set to `as-found`, then  __substitute-h2k.rb__ will apply each combination of inputs as defined in the sections below.
    - If the `rulesets` tag is set to a specific ruleset, then  __substitute-h2k.rb__ will apply each combination of inputs using the ruleset as the _new_ base case archetype.